Do expats from Ohio still need to pay state taxes?

 1. Determine your residency status

-- The first step is to establish whether you're considered a resident, nonresident, or part-year resident for the tax year.
+• The first step is to determine whether Ohio considers you a resident, a nonresident, or a part-year resident for the tax year.
 This status significantly influences your tax filing obligations.

-- Residents must report all income, regardless of where it is earned, while nonresidents only report Ohio-sourced income.
-Part-year residents report income based on their residency period in Ohio.
+• Residents must report all income, regardless of where it is earned, while nonresidents only report Ohio-sourced income.
+Part-year residents report only income earned or received while they were Ohio residents.

 2. Identify Ohio-sourced income